carobs9/segregation-madrid/README.md

 | SAVE_FIGURES     | Boolean: True / False       |
 | INCOME_VARS_OF_INTEREST     |     'Gini Index','Average income per consumption unit','Median income per consumption unit','Average gross income per household','Average gross income per person','Average net income per household','Average net income per person'     |

+## Known Issues

+The Pyproj CRS method gives problems based on the environment.
+It is not needed to replicate the study, so it has been commented out through the files.
+In addition, the Figures, Morans and Month directories need to be created by the user, as the directory is not created by running the code.
+In the future, this bug will be corrected.

 ## Network